DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

   * Use, retention, and disclosure of data must be limited and only for what has been consented to, with exceptions by law.
 Information should only be retained for the stated amount time needed and then securely erased.
 * Framework is based on sever foundational principles which has been highlighted in [Ann Cavoukian's Paper - _"Privacy by Design - The 7 Fundamental Principles: Implementation and Mapping of Fair Information Practices"_](https://privacy.ucsc.edu/resources/privacy-by-design---foundational-principles.pdf):
   * **Proactive, not reactive; preventive, not remedial**
-  > * The privacy by design approach is characterized by proactive rather than reactive measures.
-It anticipates and prevents privacy invasive events before they happen.
-Privacy by design does not wait for privacy risks to materialize, nor does it offer remedies for resolving privacy infractions once they have occurred — it aims to prevent them from occurring.
+  > * The privacy by design approach is characterized by proactive rather than reactive measures
+  > * anticipates and prevents privacy invasive events before they happen
+  > * Privacy by design does not wait for privacy risks to materialize, nor does it offer remedies for resolving privacy infractions once they have occurred — it aims to prevent them from occurring.
 In short, privacy by design comes before-the-fact, not after
   * **Privacy as the default**
   > * Privacy by design seeks to deliver the maximum degree of privacy by ensuring that personal data are automatically protected in any given IT system or business practice.
 If an individual does nothing, their privacy still remains intact.
 No action is required on the part of the individual to protect their privacy — it is built into the system, by default.
   * **Privacy embedded into design**
   > * Privacy by design is embedded into the design and architecture of IT systems as well as business practices.
 It is not bolted on as an add-on, after the fact.
 The result is that privacy becomes an essential component of the core functionality being delivered.
 Privacy is integral to the system without diminishing functionality.
-  * **Full functionality - postive sum, not zero-sum**
+  * **Full functionality - positive sum, not zero-sum**
   > * Privacy by design seeks to accommodate all legitimate interests and objectives in a positive-sum “win-win” manner, not through a dated, zero-sum approach, where unnecessary trade-offs are made.
 Privacy by design avoids the pretense of false dichotomies, such as privacy versus security, demonstrating that it is possible to have both.
   * **End-to-end life cycle protection**
   > * Privacy by design, having been embedded into the system prior to the first element of information being collected, extends securely throughout the entire lifecycle of the data involved — strong security measures are essential to privacy, from start to finish.
 This ensures that all data are securely retained, and then securely destroyed at the end of the process, in a timely fashion.
 Thus, privacy by design ensures cradle-to-grave, secure lifecycle management of information, end-to-end